 Matjaž has been awarded several prizes, among them first prize at the Sony World Photography Organization contest in the 3D category, three separate first prizes at Slovenia Press Photo awards, finalist at the Google Photography Prize and honorable mentions at IPA, Px3 and Emzin – Slovenian Photography of the Year.

-Matjaž has carried out projects for numerous clients and publications such as La Times, Bloomberg Businessweek, the Telegraph, the Guardian, Observer, Vice, Dazed and Confused, Der Spiegel, Financial Times, GUP magazine, Fast Company, Geo, National Geographic publications, Time, Courrier International, Vogue, Marie Claire, and others.
+Matjaž has carried out projects for numerous clients and publications such as National Geographic, The New York Times, La Times, Bloomberg Businessweek, the Telegraph, the Guardian, Observer, Vice, Dazed and Confused, Der Spiegel, Financial Times, GUP magazine, Fast Company, Geo, Time, Courrier International, Vogue, Marie Claire, and others.